stefanvictora/hue-scheduler/README.md

 You need at least:

-- Java 8
+- Java 21
-- An up-to-date Philips Hue Bridge
+- An up-to-date Philips Hue Bridge or Home Assistant instance
 - A computer or device (e.g. a Raspberry Pi) running continuously on your network

+Alternatively you can run Hue Scheduler via Docker.
+See _Using Hue Scheduler_ below.

 ## Setup